PTX10008 System Overview

 2750 W, single feed; 5500 W, dual feed

-The Juniper Networks PTX10000 line of Packet Transport Routers run Junos OS, which provides Layer 3 routing services.
-The same Junos OS code base that runs on the PTX10000 line of routers also runs on all Juniper Networks EX Series Ethernet Switches, M Series Multiservice Edge Routers, MX Series 5G universal Routing Platforms, and SRX Series Services Gateways.
+The Juniper Networks PTX10008 line of packet transport routers run the Junos operating system (Junos OS), which provides Layer 3 routing services.
+The same Junos OS code base that runs on the PTX10008 and PTX10016 routers also runs on all Juniper Networks ACX Series Routers, EX Series Ethernet Switches, QFX Series Switches, M Series Multiservice Edge Routers, MX Series 5G universal Routing Platforms, and SRX Series Services Gateways.

 PTX10008 Components and Configurations

-Table 2 lists the four hardware configurations for a PTX10008 modular chassis—base (AC and DC versions) and redundant (AC and DC versions)—and the components included in each configuration.
+Table 3 lists the hardware configurations for a PTX10008 modular chassis—base (AC and DC versions), redundant (AC and DC versions), and redundant (HVAC, DC, and HVDC)—and the components included in each configuration.

 Base AC configuration